PsiUpsilonEI/Bylaws/bylaws.md

 1. Shall be responsible for suggested changes to the Chapter’s Alcohol Policy (see Article X) as state and local laws change and as the Chapter evolves.
 2. Shall be responsible for identifying any potential hazards within the Chapter House or at a Chapter event
 3. Shall monitor parties according to all Institute, State, Federal and Psi Upsilon International Fraternity policies.
+4. Shall be responsible for  suggesting amendments to the Chapter’s Risk Management Program(See Section XI)

 #### Summer House Manager